-- To set conditions (both standard and bespoke) to be attached to pavement licences - To grant in whole or in part any application for a pavement licence (with or without conditions)or to refuse any application for a licence - To revoke a licence. - Issue notices to remedy any breaches of a pavement licence. - 6.
-To undertake the following functions: - (i) To make representations in relation to any matter for which the Council is a responsible authority in respect of that matter under the Licensing Act 2003; - (ii) To apply for a review of a premises licence (including an off-sales review of a premises licence) or a club premises certificate; - (iii) To apply for an extension of the time allowed for the carrying out of an entry and inspection under section 96 of the Licensing Act 2003. - 7.
-To execute all documents necessary to give effect to Council decisions

-Head of Legal and Democratic Services

-- 1. To undertake the following functions in relation to Hackney Carriage vehicle and driver licensing and Private Hire vehicle and driver licensing and Private Hire Operator licensing as follows. - (a) To be responsible for determining applications for Hackney Carriage vehicle and driver licences, Private Hire vehicle and driver licences and Private Hire Operators' licences, and for applications for the renewal of existing licences. - (b) Where, in the opinion of the Head of Legal and Democratic Services, and in consultation with the Chair of the Licensing Committee, an application is controversial the matter be referred to the Licensing Committee for their determination - (c) In all cases the Council's Guidelines for determining applications be considered and only departed from when, in the opinion of the Head of Legal and Democratic Services or his duly authorised representative, it is appropriate to do so. - (d) In relation to the suspension and revocation of licences, the Licensing Committee be responsible for suspending or revoking Hackney Carriage and Private Hire Drivers' licences and Private Hire Operators' licences.
-However the Council delegates to the Head of Legal and Democratic Services (or in their absence the Environmental
+· · · · · To set conditions (both standard and bespoke) to be attached to pavement licences To grant in whole or in part any application for a pavement licence (with or without conditions)or to refuse any application for a licence To revoke a licence.
+Issue notices to remedy any breaches of a pavement licence.
+6. To undertake the following functions: (i) To make representations in relation to any matter for which the Council is a responsible authority in respect of that matter under the Licensing Act 2003; (ii) To apply for a review of a premises licence (including an off-sales review of a premises licence) or a club premises certificate; (iii) To apply for an extension of the time allowed for the carrying out of an entry and inspection under section 96 of the Licensing Act 2003.
+7. To execute all documents necessary to give effect to Council decisions Head of Legal and Democratic Services 1.
+To undertake the following functions in relation to Hackney Carriage vehicle and driver licensing and Private Hire vehicle and driver licensing and Private Hire Operator licensing as follows. (a) To be responsible for determining applications for Hackney Carriage vehicle and driver licences, Private Hire vehicle and driver licences and Private Hire Operators' licences, and for applications for the renewal of existing licences including the power to attach any conditions to taxi licences that are necessary to reflect the requirements of an applicant's right to work status. (b) Where, in the opinion of the Head of Legal and Democratic Services, and in consultation with the Chair of the Licensing Committee, an application is controversial the matter be referred to the Licensing Committee for their determination (c) In all cases the Council's Guidelines for determining applications be considered and only departed from when, in the opinion of the Head of Legal and Democratic Services or his duly authorised representative, it is appropriate to do so. (d) In relation to the suspension and revocation of licences, the Licensing Committee be responsible for suspending or revoking Hackney Carriage and Private Hire Drivers'